kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_tides.md

 - [Tides.net](https://tides.net/)

 ## Disclaimer
 Tide predictions are estimates and should not be relied upon exclusively.
-Whenever possible, use an official tide table and input the data into Trail Sense for accuracy.
+Whenever possible, use an official tide table and input the data into Ocean Sense for accuracy.